oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 process overhead, a CSAF aggregator MAY upload the CSAF documents of a CSAF publisher into an internal instance of a CSAF provider software.
 Such construct is called "CSAF Proxy Provider" as it can be mirrored by the CSAF aggregator software.
-However, such a CSAF proxy provider MUST NOT be accessible from anyone else than the CSAF aggregator itself.
+However, such a CSAF proxy provider SHALL NOT be accessible from anyone else than the CSAF aggregator itself.
 Otherwise, that would violate the second rule of section
 #link(<role-csaf-publisher>)[7.2.1].
 Therefore, it is recommended to